 Homework #2Due Th.
-9/14
+9/13

-Note: Do note use a calculator or computer to complete the following exercises.
+Note: Do not use a calculator or computer to complete the following exercises.
 You must show all your work and put a box around your final answer to receive credit.
+Messy or unreadable submissions will receive no credit.